mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 ??? question "How do you build a language extension for checking rules?"

-    > I built a Base Language extension which can be used in a checking rule (i.e., in the type-system aspect of another language) but the new language's generator isn't engaged during the generation of some checking rule using the extension (the generation plan says: "NOT IN THE PLAN").
+    > I built a Base Language extension that you can use in a checking rule (i.e., in the type system aspect of another language).
+Still, the new language's generator isn't engaged while generating some checking rules using the extension (the generation plan says: "NOT IN THE PLAN").

-    The generator of the new language must have a dependency to the Base Language generator with the scope set to `Extends`.
+    The new language's generator must depend on the Base Language generator with the scope set to `Extends`.

     ![extend baselanguage generator](generator_extend_baselanguage.png){width="600px"}